Hydeon-git/PlatformerGame/README.md

  - F6 ​Load the previous state
  - F9​ View colliders
  - F10​ God Mode
+ - F11 Enable/Disable FPS cap (60 to 30)
+ - 1 Teleport to Checkpoint
  - SPACE to start the game in the Logo Screen / leave Level Completed screen

 ## Developers